mariabenitocst/UncertaintiesDMinTheMW/README.md

-# Quantifying astrophysical uncertainties in the Galactic dark matter distribution
+# Quantifying Astrophysical Uncertainties in the Galactic Dark Matter Distribution

 Here we make availabe the likelihood profile of the full data-driven analysis presented in Benito et al. (in prep.)